MichaelLod/homm3/QUICKSTART.md

 - **Can't connect?** Check Railway service is running
 - **VCMI won't start?** Verify HoMM 3 files are in `~/.vcmi/Data/`
-- **Build failed?** VCMI build takes ~10-15 minutes and requires significant resources
+- **Build failed?** Build should be fast (~2-5 minutes) using pre-built VCMI from PPA

 ## Notes

-- First build may take 15-20 minutes
+- Build should complete in 2-5 minutes using pre-built VCMI
 - VCMI needs original HoMM 3 game files (Data/, Maps/, MP3/)
 - Save games persist in `/app/saves` volume